codebyaadi/codebyaadi/README.md

 ## 💫 About Me:
 👋 Hello!
-My name is Aditya, and I am a Full Stack Developer ( MERN ).<br>👀 I have a strong interest in the fields of Programming and Developing.<br>🌱 Currently, I am focused on expanding my knowledge of AI.<br>💻 I am continuously learning and practicing to enhance my skills and abilities in web development.<br>💪 Overall, I am highly motivated and enthusiastic about the opportunities available in the web development industry.<br>🙏 Thank you for taking the time to learn a little bit about me, and I look forward to the possibility of working together in the future!
+My name is Aditya, and I am a Software Engineer.<br>👀 I have a strong interest in the fields of Programming and Developing.<br>🌱 Currently, I am focused on expanding my knowledge of AI.<br>💻 I am continuously learning and practicing to enhance my skills and abilities in web development.<br>💪 Overall, I am highly motivated and enthusiastic about the opportunities available in the web development industry.<br>🙏 Thank you for taking the time to learn a little bit about me, and I look forward to the possibility of working together in the future!

 ![lofi-boy](https://github.com/codebyaadi/codebyaadi/assets/100792725/8bd526e1-f792-48c3-89d4-9438d4e09e12)